tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 **TLDR-summary**:

-To use plann heavily both to manage calendars and do heavy task management, none of the calendar servers out there seems to be good enough (though I should do more testing, particularly towards SOGo).
+To use plann heavily both to manage calendars and do heavy task management, none of the calendar servers out there seems to be good enough.

 Xandikos seems to be the best - it works out of the box, the developer is quick to fix things when filing bug reports, everything works well ... except for one tiny thing, recurrances.
 Well, I do consider recurrances to be important!